uob-coms20007/uob-coms20007.github.io/computability/church-turing.md

 That very act of definition included an implicit assumptions.
 In short, We assumed that While is a _reasonable model of computation_.
 This assumption has two parts:
-1. It assumes that While is "good enough."
-That is, it assumes that While can do a lot of things that we expect a computer to be able to do.
+1. It assumes that While is _good enough._ That is, it assumes that While can do a lot of things that we expect a computer to be able to do.
-2. It assumes that While is not "too good."
-That is, it assumes that While does not have any abilities above those expected of a usual digital computing device.
+2. It assumes that While is _not too good._ That is, it assumes that While does not have any abilities above those expected of a usual digital computing device.